Collections Attorney Representing Merchant Cash Advance Funders in New York and Beyond

 Is it more expensive to hire a collections attorney or a collection agency?

-It depends on the specific attorney and agency, but more often than not, a contingency-fee attorney will cost the same, or even less, than a collection agency.
+It depends on the specific attorney and agency, but more often than not, a contingency-fee attorney will cost the same, or surprisingly less, than a collection agency.
 Additionally, collection agencies have limited authority: they cannot file lawsuits themselves, which is why they often refer unresolved cases to attorneys once they’ve reached their limits.

 Can Attorneys Handle Cross-State Collections?